YJDoc2/The-Transpiler-Project/project.md

 Added method declaration printing in class header files, also added extern declaration in main file header for non-static global variables
 \# test18.c transpiled from test18.tpp for testing multiple class declaration and file generations<br />

-variable declaration for class types : declaration using normal and @decl is done, verification fo var types is still remaining<br />

-added assignment to class attrs, by separating varvals, which denote values which can be assigned to<br />
+Added assignment to class attrs, by separating varvals, which denote values which can be assigned to<br />
 Added let assignment for class type
-<strong>NOTE Still more checking is required</strong><br/>
-Currently in UNSTABLE STATE<br />

-add verification of class type and check for class in all var access, in expr<br />
+Added verification of class type and check for class in all var access, in expr<br />
+Added class support in exprs <br />
-let statements for class type assignments?
+let statements for class type assignments <br />

+\# test19.c transpiled from test19.tpp for testing multiple class declaration , method declarations, class variable declarations, class variable assignment, class variable declarations in let syntax, class variable declaration in decl syntax<br />

 ## Stage 7

+how to create new class(struct), specifically those involving const elements?

-Add class support in exprs, add support for accessing their methods Static methods ? add class support as params
+add support for classes in for statements add support for classes in params, fn return types add support for accessing their methods

 Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer